 About AG-Grid Energy

-Ag-Grid Energy has a vision to convert agricultural and organic waste into renewable energy, compost and support local area practices that lead us towards a sustainable environment.
-We intend to finance, build, own (jointly), operate the waste to energy conversion facilities in US.
+Ag-Grid Energy is a developer, owner and operator of waste to energy facilities on dairy farms in the United States.
+Ag-Grid Energy has a vision to convert agricultural and organic waste into renewable energy and byproducts to support local area practices that lead towards a sustainable environment.

 Manage design, permitting and build of the anaerobic digester